 Simple Backup Solution is a set of backend backup daemon that provides a simple yet powerful backup solution mainly for desktop users.
 Users can access all configuration via a Gnome-based GUI.
 It uses archives and this makes it not quite suitable for large files.
 Its many features include creating compressed and uncompressed archives, logging and email notifications, local and remote backups, scheduled and manual backups.
-Get Simple Backup Solution from here.

-7. Back In Time
+8. Back In Time